Damned if you do, damned if you don't - that is the dilemma of some voters ahead of the presidential election.

 Unless we can ensure equal treatment of victims from our long list of past abuses, the emerging perception that some victims' need for justice is more important than others could be more divisive than cheering for one or the other candidate.
 Already the missing activists of the 1990s are gaining prominence, due to Mr Prabowo's presidential bid, compared with victims of other cases that allegedly implicate Mr Prabowo and other military or police officers.

-Democratic values in the form of respecting differences still have a long way to go.
+Therefore, democratic values in the form of respecting differences still have a long way to go.
 Consider that as recently as 2011, there was little outrage at the shooting in the third Papuan People's Congress.